Heart Disease (Coronary Artery Disease) (cont.)

 - Heart Disease FAQs

 - Find a local Cardiologist in your town

 What is the prognosis for heart disease?

-Almost 15 million patients in the United States have coronary artery disease.
+An estimated 15.5 million patients in the United States have coronary artery disease.
 Each year, 1.5 million patients suffer an acute myocardial infarction and almost 600,000 people die.

 With better understanding of the different presentations of heart disease, especially the “atypical” symptoms experienced by women and the elderly, the diagnosis of heart disease has improved.
 The prognosis is better for the patient when the diagnosis is made early and is treated.